cmip6dr/cmip6dr.github.io/variables/abs550aer.md

 The keyword `LayerProperty` is introduced to distinguish between variables which generally reopresent the property of a level and properities for layers of finite depth.

+The standard name description needs to be editted to wrap or escape all underscores before inclusion here: otherwise the page is not published.